International Red Cross and Red Crescent Movement: Gaza war

 In January 2024, Israeli forces killed a Red Crescent crew who had been sent to rescue the Palestinian girl Hind Rajab, who was also killed by Israeli gunfire along with her family.
 Despite attempts by the Israel to deny responsibility for the killings, their involvement has been confirmed by repeated investigations by independent teams.
 Before sending its volunteers, the Red Crescent had previously coordinated the rescue route with the Israeli army.

-In March 2025, 15 Red Crescent workers were ambushed and killed by Israeli soldiers near Rafah, the deadliest attack on Red Crescent personnel since 2017.
-One worker, who was later killed, recorded the arrival of the paramedic convoy at the site of a distress call, and the start of the shooting: a group of medics in reflective outfits, driving well-marked emergency vehicles with flashing lights and headlights on, approaches a previously-attacked Red Crescent ambulance before being shot at for five minutes.
+In March 2025, 8 Red Crescent workers, together with 7 other medics, were ambushed and killed by Israeli soldiers near Rafah.
+It was the deadliest attack on Red Crescent personnel since 2017.
+One worker, who was later killed, recorded the arrival of the paramedic convoy at the site of a distress call, and the start of the shooting: a group of medics in reflective outfits, driving well-marked emergency vehicles with flashing lights and headlights on, approaches a previously attacked Red Crescent ambulance before being shot at for five minutes.
 Access to the site was originally forbidden, though satellite images showed the six vehicles were moved to the roadside, crushed, and buried by Israeli bulldozers.
 Five days after the shooting, the UN and Red Crescent negotiated access to the site and found the bodies buried in a mass grave alongside the vehicles.
 One witness survived, who was imprisoned by the IDF for two months following the incident.
 The video was released a month later, drawing international condemnation and criticism to the IDF over a statement it had made after the attack.
 (Note: Namely regarding its claim that the vehicles approached suspiciously with lights turned off, and that Hamas militants, either six or nine of them depending on the source, were among those killed.)
 The IDF claimed that a self-investigation had shown that the unit's commanding officer gave an inaccurate and incomplete account of the attack, and the unit's commander was fired.